Everything You Need to Know About Tridion's New UI

 As a user experience and user interface designer and self-proclaimed non-techie, the experience could not have been more enriching.

-The SDL Tridion Sites 9.5’s New User Interface: What’s Cooking? talk by Alvin Reyes was great.
-Reyes is an SDL product owner and is responsible for Graphene, the new user interface that will replace Carbon, the old design system.
-SDL Tridion Sites’ interface had not been updated since 2011 and with Graphene, SDL promises a flexible, transparent, and user-centered interface.
+The Tridion Sites 9.5’s New User Interface: What’s Cooking? talk by Alvin Reyes was great.
+Reyes is an RWS product owner and is responsible for Graphene, the new user interface that will replace Carbon, the old design system.
+Tridion Sites’ interface had not been updated since 2011 and with Graphene, RWS promises a flexible, transparent, and user-centered interface.

 Who are the main Tridion Sites users once 9.5 is built?
 Content editors.
 It’s more than obvious that all the functionalities of this new version are focused on improving an end-to-end editorial journey.